 Celery bitters are an amazing addition to all kinds of cocktails.
 They're perfect for enhancing the flavors in savory cocktails like a Bloody Mary but also add a nice touch to a G&T.

-The elixir produced by The Bitter Truth is our favorite when combined with Gin and Tonic.
+The elixir produced by The Bitter Truth is our favorite when combined with Gin and Tonic cocktails.
 Besides celery, they add more beautiful flavors of lemongrass, Sencha tea, and grapes.

 Angostura bitters play a vital part in many cocktails.
 These aromatic bitters work incredibly well with all sorts of spirits and cocktail ingredients.
 In combination with a classic Gin and Indian tonic water, they also add a lot of flavors that make the drink refreshingly different.

-Actually, I'm not even sure whether I should say that we're adding the bitters to the drink or if we're adding tonic to a Pink Gin cocktail.
-This drink is made with only Gin and Angostura bitters - but with 3-4 dashes instead of only one or two.
+Actually, I'm not even sure whether I should say that we're adding the bitters to the drink or if we're adding a tonic to a Pink Gin cocktail.
+The Pink Gin drink is made with only Gin and Angostura aromatic bitters - but with 3-4 dashes instead of only one or two.

 Probably the most unexpected entry on our list is the spiced cherry bitters from Woodford Reserve.
 These bitters are aged in ex-Bourbon barrels and are meant to be paired with dark and aged spirits like Whiskey or Cognac.

-However, they're also worth experimenting with in other drinks like a G&T. The spicy note is not overly pronounced, instead, the bitters are full of spot-on cherry flavor.
+However, they're also worth experimenting with in other drinks like a Gin and Tonic with bitters.
+The spicy note is not overly pronounced, instead, the bitters are full of spot-on cherry flavor.

 Peach is probably not the first thing coming to mind when flavoring a classic G&T. Still, these bitters are an excellent choice to add a sweet and fruity touch to the basic recipe.